 The current service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 If any corrections were issued to any Local SMSs that changed the status or numberPoolBlockFailed-SP-List of a number pool block, either by correcting a number pool block or subscription version with LNP type equal to ‘pool’, the numberPoolBlockStatusAttributeValueChange will be sent to the block holder SOA if the numberPoolBlockSOA-Origination indicator is set to “TRUE”.
 The M-EVENT-REPORT will contain the numberPoolBlockStatus and numberPoolBlockFailed-SP-List.
+For the XML interface, PATN – NpbAttributeValueChangeNotification.

 The block holder service provider confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS issues an M-DELETE request (housekeeping activity) to remove the subscriptionAudit object from the NPAC SMS.